FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Create a Grid.rst

 6. If this is a new project, the grid system will be created automatically.
    If this is a current project, the user will be asked to overwrite the current grid system.
-   Click Yes to continue and No to cancel.
+   Click Yes to continue or No to cancel.
-   Once the grid system is generated, the “Grid created!” message will appear.
+   Once the grid system is generated, the Grid created! message will appear.
    Click OK to close.

 .. image:: ../../img/Create-a-Grid/create010.png